petarzarkov/golang-api/README.md

 # Golang - CRUD API

-This repository serves as a learning platform for Go programming language, specifically focused on building a CRUD API with PostgreSQL database integration.
+This repository serves as a learning platform for the Go programming language, specifically focused on building a CRUD API with PostgreSQL database integration.

 ## Project Overview